 One Stat to Rule Them All: For Mages, it's obviously the Magic stat.
 You don't even need the stats that give hit points or mana because hey, Magic improves your health and mana potions.
 And if you pick the Arcane Warrior specialization, you really don't have a use for Strength.

-The Only One: The player is a newly-recruited Grey Warden of just a dozen in Ferelden alone.
-Then all but two in Ferelden are killed in battle, leaving just the player and another Warden who is nearly as new.
+The Only One: The player is a newly-recruited Grey Warden among just roughly a dozen in the country of Ferelden.
+Then all but two of this small band are killed in battle, leaving just the player and another Warden who is nearly as new.
 Their goal is to unite all the races in the fight against the Darkspawn and defeat the Archdemon.
 However, the game's loading screens specifically mention that the Warden and Alistair are just the last Wardens currently within Ferelden's borders (not counting Riordan, who is incarcerated): there's many more elsewhere on Thedas and they will stop the Blight if you don't.
 All you really do is reduce its duration to a matter of months instead of years, with a corresponding drop in casualties.

 Only Smart People May Pass: The Gauntlet from the "Urn of Sacred Ashes" quest.
 Lampshaded by Alistair: "Andraste only favored the clever, it seems."